JoFrhwld/ggvis_scales/README.md

 ## Branches

-- master branch = basic scales
+- master branch = Solution!
 - fixed_scales = one approach, that doesn't work
 - fixed_scales2 = another approach, that also doesn't work

-I'll update the master branch with a solution if I get one.
+## Solution

+- define hard coded range and domains of the scales, non-reactively
+- group_by() the categorizing data to inhibit animations